dmorse/pscf/doc/user-man/binary.rst

 following instructions are provided by Apple on https://support.apple.com/kb/PH18657?locale=en_US:

 1. In the Finder, locate the app you want to open.
 Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.

 2. Press the Control key, then click the app icon, then choose Open from the shortcut menu.

 3. Click Open.

-The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it just as you can any registered app.
+The app is saved as an exception to your security settings, and you will be able to open it in the future by double-clicking it just as you can any registered app.

 Ubuntu or Debian Linux
 ----------------------

-Ubuntu and Debian distributions of the linux operating systems both use package management systems that use .deb package files.
-To install on
+Ubuntu and Debian distributions of the linux operating systems both use variants of the debian package management system, which uses .deb package files.
+To install from binary on Ubuntu:
-Ubuntu:

-  * Download the pscf<version>.deb package from the PSCF home page

-  * Use the Ubuntu software center graphical installer or the apt-get command line utility to install the following packages:
+  * First use the Ubuntu software center graphical installer or the apt-get command line utility to install the following packages:

         - libfftw3-3
         - liblapack3